couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/appendix-release-notes.markdown

 ## Release Notes for Couchbase Client Library Java 1.4.3 GA (1 July 2014)

-This is the third bugfix release for the 1.4 series and provides important bugfixes if you are using replica reads as well as the new carrier publication mechanism.
+This is the third bug fix release for the 1.4 series and provides important bug fixes if you are using replica reads and the new carrier publication mechanism.
 It also includes a heap memory optimization for larger get responses.

 **Enhancements in 1.4.3**